Al-Mujaydil: Ottoman era

-In the 1596 tax records, Al-Mujaydil was part of the Ottoman Empire, nahiyah (subdistrict) of Tabariyya under the Sanjak Safad, with a population of 4 Muslim families.
+In the 1596 tax records, al-Mujaydil was part of the Ottoman Empire, nahiya (subdistrict) of Tiberias under the Safed Sanjak, with a population of 4 Muslim families.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat and barley, fruit trees, as well as on goats and beehives; a total of 3,295 akçe.
-Half of the revenue went to a Waqf.
+Half of the revenue went to a waqf.
 In 1799 it was named Magidel in the map of Pierre Jacotin.

 C.R.
 Conder, of the PEF's Survey of Western Palestine, camped by the place in the 1870s, and described the village as a place being visited by missionaries.
 The village was also described as being "flourishing", and built of stone and mud.
 It was on the northern side of a small plateau, and olive groves were cultivated to the south and to the east.
 The population size was estimated at 800 (in 1859), and they cultivated 100 faddans.

 In 1882, Grand Duke Sergei Alexandrovich of Russia, the brother of the Russian Tsar, visited the village, and donated money for the construction of a Russian Orthodox Church there in the hope that local Christians would be converted to the Orthodox faith.
 However, the Patriarch of Jerusalem Nikodim opened the church to all denominations in the village and ensured it functioned most of the time as a village school.

-A population list from about 1887 showed that el Mujeidel had about 1,000 inhabitants; "for the greater part Muslims".
+A population list from about 1887 showed that al-Mujaydil had about 1,000 inhabitants; "for the greater part Muslims".

 In 1903, a Roman Catholic church was built in the village.
 It housed on its first floor a trilingual school for boys and girls, (teaching was in Arabic, Italian and French).
 It also housed a local clinic for the benefit of the villagers.